cswclui/katacoda-scenarios-1/msdb-004/step03.md

 Notice that `ReadDataManager` uses the `messageBroker` to subscribe to the topic of interest, in this case it's `OnNewOrder`.

 The behavior that `ReadDataManager` will execute upon receiving the message is defined by the method, `this.handler`.
+(Both `messageBroker` and `handler` are injected into the `Mediator` class as option values that passed as parameters to the constructor.)

 Let's take a look at the code for `this.handler` which executes at `Lines 71-105`.

 **Step 14:** Take a look at the method `this.handler`.